DIRACGrid/diracx/docs/CLIENT.md

 - **models**: Represent the data structures.
 - **operations**: Contain the methods to interact with the API endpoints.
-- **aio**: Asynchronous operations.
+- **aio**: Asynchronous client.

+Further details can be found in the [Python Autorest documentation](https://github.com/Azure/autorest.python/blob/main/docs/client/readme.md).

+### Customising the Generated Client

 Modifications to the generated client should be made in `_patch.py` files to ensure maintainability.
+Detailed guidance can be found in [Python Autorest documentation](https://github.com/Azure/autorest.python/blob/main/docs/customizations.md).

+Note: any modification in the synchronous client should also be performed in the asynchronous client (**aio**), and vice-versa.

 #### Example Usage